 After wanting a PS3 ("because it has nVidia"), my freaky dreaming friend got a 360 for Christmas.
-(At the time, he loathed ATI GPUs, and was a complete nVidia fanboy, so whenever he touted that his 360 was awesome, I pointed out that it had an ATI GPU!)
-I'm pretty sure that he got Halo 3 on or near launch, as he did for Crysis.
-Of course, he said that Halo 3's graphics were better than Crysis, because there's a part in Crysis that looks worse than the original Half-Life.
-When he was showing off Crysis in front of other friends, I asked him where this part was.
+(Being a complete nVidia fanboy at the time, he loathed ATI GPUs, so whenever he touted that his 360 was awesome, I pointed out that it had an ATI GPU!)
+I'm pretty sure that he got Halo 3 on or near launch, and probably for Crysis, too.
+Of course, he said that Halo 3's graphics were better than Crysis, because there's a part in it that looks worse than the original Half-Life.
+So when he was showing it off in front of other friends, I asked him where this part was.
 He walked as close as he could to a rock, and said "there".
 Since that Crysis rock needs more technology to render than the entirety of Half-Life, I knew the hype had gotten to him.
 Months later, he decided that Halo 3 wasn't "hardcore enough", and started playing World of Warcraft instead.
 I didn't think he lived under a rock, and I wondered why he thought that WoW was hardcore (I never found out).
 Sure enough, he moved on to something else in a few months.

 Years later, some Halo games were packaged into a collection.
 A blogger, believing that Microsoft would never share its grail among its children, challenged them to bring it to Steam.
 Even more years later, it happened.
 I feel like this is worshiping the golden calf (maybe not, but you get the point, right?), but I'm playing Halo on what feels like my terms.